mahaboobtech/mahaboobtech.in/content/OffTopic/Hyderabad foods/index.md

 - It’s **Hyderabad’s No.1 spot for haleem** during Ramzan — so popular that **celebrities** often drop by, and the place gets **super crowded at night**.

-- Apart from haleem, their **Double Gosht Mutton Biryani** priced around ₹600 is absolutely **worth every rupee** – rich in flavor, perfectly cooked meat, and just unforgettable.
-You **must try it once** if you’re in the city during the festive season!
+- Apart from haleem, their **Double Gosht Mutton Biryani** priced around ₹600 is absolutely **worth every rupee** – rich in flavor, perfectly cooked meat, and just unforgettable.You should try during the Ramzaan seasons.

----